iosifeanyi/osdc-2023-01-perl/README.md

 * Version Control
     * Why use version control?
-    * Wikipedia and the verion control there.
+    * Wikipedia and the version control there.
 Recommended to watch:
         * [How to edit wikipedia](https://code-maven.com/edit-wikipedia)
         * [How to edit wikipedia (in Hebrew)](https://he.code-maven.com/edit-wikipedia)
         * [Como editar una página en Wikipedia](https://es.code-maven.com/editar-wikipedia)